crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-security-vs-offensive-security/README.md

 ### SOC (Security Operations Center)

 SOC (Security Operations Center) analysts and engineers are essentially the operational arm of the Blue Team.
-A SOC is often the first line of defense, working 24/7 to identify and mitigate threats in real time.
-However, whether they are in-house employees or contracted depends on the organization's structure.

-**SOC as the Blue Team (Defenders)**

 * **Primary Role:**
   * Monitor, detect, analyze, and respond to security incidents.